Frequently Asked Questions

 - Do prices listed include tax?

-- Why do you use different exchange rates than the official ones for some currencies (for example Argentine Pesos)?
+- Why do you have multiple exchange rates available for some currencies (for example Argentine Pesos)?

 - Can you add my city to your index?

 - It doesn't make sense to ask for the price of XYZ in my country.
 Will you change it to ZYX?